 The growing number of people leaving the country, compared to the beginning of the COVID-19 pandemic, highlights the need to provide safe and dignified accommodation for people on the move as they pass through transit states and border municipalities.
 However, there are multiple temporary shelters that remain closed due to the pandemic, so it is necessary to adapt the protocols for the operation of these spaces.

-During September, 75,859 people (59 per cent women and 41 per cent men) benefited from improved access to safe housing, energy and/or basic necessities in 10 states of the country, with the highest number of people reached in Tachira (71,416), Bolívar (1,637) and Zulia (1,108).
-Most of the response was focused on interventions to address COVID-19, while others were interventions focused on people with specific needs in priority communities, with special attention given to gender, age and diversity considerations.
+During October, a total of 143,603 people (57 per cent female and 43 per cent male) benefited from improved access to safe shelter, energy and/or non-food items in 8 states of the country and the Capital District.
+The states with the highest number of beneficiaries were Tachira (73,565), Zulia (32,623) and the Capital District (18,005).
+In line with recent months, most of the response in October focused on COVID-19 interventions in shelters and health facilities, while the rest were interventions for people with specific needs in prioritized communities, based on gender, age and diversity considerations.

-The activities carried out in priority communities reached 2,660 vulnerable people in the states of Amazonas, Apure, Bolivar, Capital District, Miranda, Tachira, Zulia and Barinas.
-These activities included the delivery of 249 solar lamps in Apure and Bolívar, the distribution of basic goods, shelter kits (including blankets, mats, a kitchen set, mosquito nets and a tuff) and kits to people on the move (including a menstrual cup, poncho, blanket, mat, blue soap, mosquito nets, solar lamp, and a jerrycan), benefiting 2,411 people.
+The activities carried out in the prioritized communities reached a total of 4,760 vulnerable people in the states of Apure, Bolivar, Capital District, Miranda, Tachira, Zulia, La Guaira and Barinas.
+These included the delivery of a total of 1,127 solar lamps in Apure, Barinas, Bolivar, La Guaira and Miranda, the distribution of nom-food items to 2,846 vulnerable people and 25 kits for people on the move (consisting of a mat, an individual blanket, a mosquito net and a kitchen set).

-Limited fuel supply in most states, along with lack of funding continue to be reported as the main operational challenges for outreach and access to remote locations.
+Intermittent and limited fuel supply, along with lack of funding, continue to be the main operational challenges for partner organizations in reaching vulnerable people and accessing remote locations.